-This is the first in a series of posts which aims to inspire you (the marketer for your construction company) on how you could use social media platforms and tools such as Blogs, Twitter, Flickr, LinkedIn and YouTube to connect, engage and educate your audience and enhance your brand to meet business objectives.
+This is the first in a series of posts which aims to inspire you, the marketer for your construction company, on how you could use social media platforms and tools such as Blogs, Twitter, LinkedIn and YouTube to connect, engage and educate your audience and enhance your brand to meet business objectives.

-So, without further a do, let’s take a look at 5 reasons why you should be blogging and which business goal this contributes towards.
+So, without further a do, let’s take a look at 5 reasons why you should be blogging and which business goals this contributes towards.

 1. Show your technical expertise

 Does your company literature and adverts claim that you are the ‘technical experts in what you do’?

 Yes?
 Prove it.